 Note

-Click here to download the full example code
+Go to the end to download the full example code

-Fancy reductions, solving linear systems¶
+Fancy reductions, solving linear systems

 As discussed in the previous notebook,